jlan84/knn-assignment/pair.md

     *P(c)* = (count of occurrences of class *c*) / *m*

+    Note that to calculate entropy, you only need to labels (`y` values) and none of the feature values.

-2. To write the `build_tree` method which recursively builds the tree, you will probably want the following methods:
+2. To write the `_build_tree` method which recursively builds the tree, you will probably want the following methods:
     * `information_gain`: Given a binary split of the dataset, returns the information gain based on this formula:

         ![information gain](images/gain.png)